Skip to content

 def parts = str.split(", ")

-println parts[0] // Output Hello
+println parts[0] // Outputs Hello

-println parts[1] // Output Groovy!
+println parts[1] // Outputs Groovy!

 groovy